-by Benjamin Watson, tight end for the Baltimore Ravens and President of One More Foundation, and Brian Fisher, Co-Founder and President of Human Coalition
+by Benjamin Watson, tight end for the New Orleans Saints and President of One More Foundation, and Brian Fisher, President of Human Coalition

 I do a fair amount of writing for Human Coalition, so it’s always a welcome relief when someone offers to jump in and co-write an article with me.
 When I started writing this short blog series on abortion and racism, I was honored that Bishop Vincent J. Mathews Jr., President of the International Missions Department, Church of God in Christ, offered to share his thoughts and perspective.
 And our article generated a substantial amount of discussion on the blog and in the office.
 We are currently embarking on a three-year partnership with the Church of God in Christ (COGIC), based on educating and involving COGIC congregations in the effort to rescue children and families from abortion.
 So the article was very timely.

 As I got to work on the second part of the series, I was thrilled that another guest writer offered to share his stellar remarks on such a heated topic.
 Many thanks to Benjamin Watson, Super Bowl Champion, President of One More Foundation, tight end for the Baltimore Ravens, and author of Under our Skin: Getting Real about Race—and Getting Free from the Fears and Frustrations That Divide Us, for co-writing this piece.
 I’m also excited that he recently agreed to join the Human Coalition Advisory Board.
 He joins two other NFL greats, Chad Hennings and Tunch Ilkin, along with a host of other fantastic and supportive voices of influence.